Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 }
 ```

-It's a lot of code, but it's not hard I swear.
+It's a lot of code, but it's not hard, I swear.
 It's very similar to the naive version.
 So let's begin:

-Before the main loop begin we initialize the simd version of the needed variables by splatting and also since simd work `N = 8` elements wide we need to cap the lhs and rhs Roaringish Packed vector to the closest multiple of `N`.
+Before the main loop begins, we initialize the SIMD version of the needed variables by splatting, and also since SIMD works `N = 8` elements wide, we need to cap the lhs and rhs Roaringish Packed vector to the closest multiple of `N`.

-Loop over this capped slice, so instead of incrementing by 1 the lhs or rhs index we increment by `N` (similar to the naive version).
+Loop over this capped slice, so instead of incrementing by 1 the lhs or rhs index, we increment by `N` (similar to the naive version).

-* Get the last lhs and rhs document id and group of the current simd vector.
-This is used in the end of the loop, to check which index we need to increment by `N` (similar to the naive version).
+* Get the last lhs and rhs document id and group of the current SIMD vector.
+This is used at the end of the loop to check which index we need to increment by `N` (similar to the naive version).

-**Note:** There is a very specific reason for this to be at the beginning of the loop and not in the end where they are used.
+**Note:** There is a very specific reason for this to be at the beginning of the loop and not at the end where they are used.
 We will get there, just wait.

 * Load the `N` elements from lhs and rhs (similar to the naive version).

-**Note:** If you know your simd instrinsics you will notice that this is an aligned load.
-Doing aligned loads is considarably faster, that's why we want things to be 64 byte aligned, to get a speedup in here.
-I know that using the unaligned version will lead to the same performance if the address happens to be aligned, but I want to be 100% sure that we are doing aligned loads, because if not something went wrong and I prefer to crash the program if this happens.
+**Note:** If you know your SIMD intrinsics, you will notice that this is an aligned load.
+Doing aligned loads is considerably faster, that's why we want things to be 64-byte aligned, to get a speedup here.
+I know that using the unaligned version will lead to the same performance if the address happens to be aligned, but I want to be 100% sure that we are doing aligned loads because if not, something went wrong, and I prefer to crash the program if this happens.

-* Add to the group of the lhs vector and get the document id and group from lhs and rhs, we also get the values from rhs (similar to the naive version).
+* Add to the group of the lhs vector and get the document id and group from lhs and rhs.
+We also get the values from rhs (similar to the naive version).

-* Intersect the lhs and rhs document id and group (similar to the naive version) using the beautiful Vp2intersect and get their respective masks back.
+* Intersect the lhs and rhs document id and group (similar to the naive version) using the beautiful vp2intersect and get their respective masks back.

-**Note:** Since all document ids and groups in lhs/rhs are different (increasing order) we know that the number of bits set in each mask is the same.
+**Note:** Since all document IDs and groups in lhs/rhs are different (in increasing order), we know that the number of bits set in each mask is the same.

-**Note:** If lhs_mask is 0 and consequently rhs_mask will also be 0.
-We could introduce a branch here and skip the whole unsafe block I'm about to describe, but doing uncodionally is faster for the first phase (probably hard for the branch predictor), but in the second phase as you will see there is a branch and in that case it helps a lot (probably because it's easier for the branch predictor to know that is ok to skip the workload).
+**Note:** If lhs_mask is 0, consequently rhs_mask will also be 0.
+We could introduce a branch here and skip the whole unsafe block I'm about to describe, but doing it unconditionally is faster for the first phase (probably hard for the branch predictor), but in the second phase, as you will see, there is a branch, and in that case, it helps a lot (probably because it's easier for the branch predictor to know that it is ok to skip the workload).

-* Use the lhs mask to compress the lhs packed (fill with 0 the rest), get the document id and group from this compressed version, also gets the values.
+* Use the lhs mask to compress the lhs packed (fill with 0 the rest), get the document ID and group from this compressed version, and also get the values.

-**Note:** It's faster to do a Compress followed by 2 `ands` than do one aditional `and` in the beginning to get the values from the packed version and do 2 Compress one for the document id and group and other for the values.
+**Note:** It's faster to do a Compress followed by 2 `ands` than to do one additional `and` in the beginning to get the values from the packed version and do 2 Compress, one for the document ID and group and another for the values.

 * Compress the rhs values using the rhs mask.

-**Note:** At this point we know that the values of the document id and groups that are in the intersection are one next to each other in the simd lines.
+**Note:** At this point, we know that the values of the document ID and groups that are in the intersection are next to each other in the SIMD lanes.

 * Calculate the intersection of the lhs and rhs values (similar to the naive version).

-* Store the or between `doc_id_group_compress` (this comes from lhs) and `intersection` into `packed_result` (similar to the naive version).
+* Store the OR between `doc_id_group_compress` (this comes from lhs) and `intersection` into `packed_result` (similar to the naive version).

-**Note:** I could find a way to eliminated this unaligned store unfortunatly.
-From what I measured with perf this is now one of the big bottlenecks of this loop.
+**Note:** I couldn't find a way to eliminate this unaligned store, unfortunately.
+From what I measured with perf, this is now one of the big bottlenecks of this loop.

 * Increment `i` (similar to the naive version) (length of `packed_result`) by the number of document ids and groups that were in the intersection and have their values intersection computed (this will generate a popcount).

-**Note:** That's why I said that allowing the values intersection to be 0 makes our life easier, if not we would need to check which values in `intersection` vector are greater than 0 and do one more Compress operation, not good...
-Checking this during the merge phase is faster and cleaner IMHO.
+**Note:** That's why I said that allowing the values intersection to be 0 makes our life easier.
+If not, we would need to check which values in the `intersection` vector are greater than 0 and do one more Compress operation, not good...
+Checking this during the merge phase is faster and cleaner, in my opinion.

-* Do a branchless increment of the rhs index, but we need to do a a branch to analyze the values from lhs that have MSB's set.
+* Do a branchless increment of the rhs index, but we need to do a branch to analyze the values from lhs that have MSBs set.

-**Note:** Doing a branch here is fine is very predictable, we could remove this branch a do a branchless version, but it's slower I tested.
+**Note:** Doing a branch here is fine.
+It's not the most predictable, but it's faster than doing it unconditionally.

-* And the values from lhs with the `msb_mask` and get a mask of which values have the MSB's set.
+* AND the values from lhs with the `msb_mask` and get a mask of which values have the MSBs set.

-* Add one to the lhs document id and group from lhs (similar to the naive version).
+* Add one to the lhs document ID and group from lhs (similar to the naive version).

-* Store to `msb_packed_result` the lanes that have the MSB's set using the mask, by doing a Compress + Store.
+* Store to `msb_packed_result` the lanes that have the MSBs set using the mask, by doing a Compress + Store.

-**Note:** That's where I measured the poor performance of Compress Store in my use case, changing here to Compress + Store made things faster.
+**Note:** That's where I measured the poor performance of Compress Store in my use case.
+Changing here to Compress + Store made things faster.

 * Increment `j` by the number of elements written to `msb_packed_result` (this will generate a popcount).

-After the loop ends by incrementing rhs index and we are still in bounds for the non capped slice we need to do one last analysis on the lhs values MSB's.
-Because if not we might skip one potential candidate for the second phase.
+After the loop ends by incrementing the rhs index and we are still in bounds for the non-capped slice, we need to do one last analysis on the lhs values MSBs.
+Because if not, we might skip one potential candidate for the second phase.

-Similar to every simd algo we need to finish it of by doing a scalar version, so we reuse the naive version by calling it.
+Similar to every SIMD algorithm, we need to finish it off by doing a scalar version, so we reuse the naive version by calling it.

-**Note:** This will be very fast, since at this point there is 7 or less elements in lhs or rhs.
+**Note:** This will be very fast since at this point there are 7 or fewer elements in lhs or rhs.

-I hope all of this made sense, it's very similar to the naive version in various points.
-The only exoteric things we need to do are related to Vp2intersect and Compress/Compress Store/Compress + Store.
+I hope all of this made sense.
+It's very similar to the naive version in various points.
+The only esoteric things we need to do are related to vp2intersect and Compress/Compress Store/Compress + Store.

-Here is a diagram of one iteration of the loop, I hope this helps (let's use the syntax `document id,group,values` to avoid having to write binary).
+Here is a diagram of one iteration of the loop.
+I hope this helps (let's use the syntax `document ID,group,values` to avoid having to write binary).

 ```
 // let's assume this values